 The door was marked "Trespassers will be shot and survivors will be shot again."

-But ... short signs or notices are capitalized headline style and set in roman.
+Short signs or notices are capitalized headline style and set in roman.
+Some publishers set these in small caps instead.

 She saw a For Sale sign on the lawn.